 This is the first part of a three-part version of the “Best Inventions of All Time” list arranged chronologically.
 These lists are much longer than the one arranged by rank, which only includes inventions found on 4 or more of the 21 original source lists.
 The chronological lists contain every invention that was on at least two of the “Best Inventions” lists I found.
 This version of the list also contains much more information about the invention, including precursors, improvements and further developments.
 Most inventions are not the product of one human mind but many, and the person named “inventor” is usually one link in a chain that extends backward and forward in time.
-Thanks to Wikipedia for most of the content and many of the images.

 STONE TOOLS – c.
 2.6 million years ago (mya) – Ethiopia